 3. Hunger or Thirst

 Another common reason a cat may follow a stranger is that the kitty is hungry or thirsty.
-Scrounging up meals can be hard for cats who find themselves on their own, especially when they’re used to a human providing their food.
-Previously owned cats are likely to assume a human will feed them and follow a stranger.
-There’s also the possibility that the cat following you for food does, in fact, have an owner but decides to try their luck at snagging an extra meal from you.
+Scrounging up meals can be hard for cats who find themselves alone, especially when they’re used to a human providing their food.
+Previously owned cats will likely assume a human will feed them and follow a stranger.
+There’s also the possibility that the cat following you for food does have an owner but decides to try their luck at snagging an extra meal from you.

 Image Credit: Dimitris Vetsikas, Pixabay